 What you feed your baby is of utmost importance.
 As a parent, you can help create a solid foundation for your little one’s health by focusing on what you eat while breastfeeding, what goes into your baby’s formula, and of course, what your child continues to eat once they move onto solids.
 One of the easiest ways to support your child’s gut as their digestive tract and gut microbiome mature is through adding a probiotic to their daily diet.

 As mentioned, specific strains of probiotics offer specific benefits to infants and children.
-While getting a probiotic supplement for your little one, ensure that it contains child-friendly strains such as Bifidobacterium infantis, Bifidobacterium lactis, Lactobacillus rhamnosus, Lactobacillus reuteri, and Lactobacillus plantarum.
+While getting a probiotic supplement for your little one, ensure that it has child-friendly strains such as Bifidobacterium infantis, Bifidobacterium lactis, Lactobacillus rhamnosus, Lactobacillus reuteri, and Lactobacillus plantarum.
 These strains are proven to be beneficial for children, especially when it comes to boosting their digestive system, preventing the development of allergies, and improving their immune system.
 Ensure that you choose supplements that are free of additives and allergens like GMOs, gluten, and sugar.

 For more information about the best probiotics for babies explore our complete line of baby probiotics today.